Comparing the Effectiveness of Acceptance and Commitment Therapy and Mindfulness-Based Cognitive Therapy on the Components of Family Resilience

 Quantitative Study(ies)

-Objective: This study compared the effectiveness of acceptance and commitment therapy and mindfulness-based cognitive therapy in addressing the components of family resilience.
+Objective: This study aimed to compare the effectiveness of acceptance and commitment therapy and mindfulness-based cognitive therapy on the components of family resilience.

 Methods and Materials: A quasi-experimental design was used with a control group, pre-test, post-test, and a 5-month follow-up.
 The statistical population consisted of 407 mothers of intellectually disabled children in Tehran Province, from which 36 participants were selected via simple random sampling.
-Participants were assigned to three groups: ACT (n=12), MBCT (n=12), and control (n=12).
-The Family Resilience Scale by Sixbey (2005) was used for data collection, and ANCOVA was employed for data analysis using SPSS software.
+Participants were assigned to three groups: ACT (n = 12), MBCT (n = 12), and a control group (n = 12).
+The Family Resilience Scale by Sixbey (2005) was used for data collection, and an ANCOVA was employed for data analysis using SPSS software.

-Findings: The results of this study showed that Acceptance and Commitment Therapy (ACT) had a significant positive impact on all six components of family resilience, including family communication and problem-solving, social/economic resources, family bonding, family spirituality, positive outlook, and meaning-making (P<0.01).
-In contrast, Mindfulness-Based Cognitive Therapy (MBCT) significantly affected four components—family communication and problem-solving, social/economic resources, family bonding, and family spirituality, while its impact on the remaining two components was relatively weak.
+Findings: The results of this study showed that Acceptance and Commitment Therapy (ACT) had a significant positive impact on all six components of family resilience, including family communication and problem-solving, social and economic resources, family bonding, family spirituality, positive outlook, and meaning-making (P < 0.01).
+In contrast, Mindfulness-Based Cognitive Therapy (MBCT) had a significant effect on four components—family communication and problem-solving, social and economic resources, family bonding, and family spirituality—while its impact on the remaining two components was relatively weak.

-Conclusion: The findings highlight the importance of third-wave cognitive-behavioral therapies in addressing psychological challenges in this population.
+Conclusion: The findings underscore the significance of third-wave cognitive-behavioral therapies in addressing psychological challenges among this population.
 Future studies should explore these interventions across more diverse groups and larger samples.